Registration & Memberships

 All aspects of nephrology and general medicine

 Dr Moochhala’s PhD research focused on the mechanisms of formation of calcium renal stones.
-Since then, he has published scientific papers, participated in interventional clinical trials, led teams collecting physiological and genetic information from patients with their consent, collaborated with leading kidney stone research groups internationally, set up a national stone disease registry, and organised national information days for patients and their families.
+Since then, he has published scientific papers, participated in interventional clinical trials, led teams collecting physiological and genetic information from patients with their consent and collaborated with leading kidney stone research groups internationally.
+He is active at national level, having set up a national stone disease registry, sat as physician expert on a NICE guidelines committee, and organised national information days for patients and their families.

-- Shavit L, Chen L, Ahmed F, Ferraro PM, Moochhala S, Walsh SB, Unwin R. Selective screening for distal renal tubular acidosis in recurrent kidney stone formers: initial experience and comparison of the simultaneous furosemide and fludrocortisone test with the short ammonium chloride test.
-Nephrol Dial Transplant (2016) doi: 10.1093/ndt/gfv423 First published online: March 8, 2016.
+Shavit L, Chen L, Ahmed F, Ferraro PM, Moochhala S, Walsh SB, Unwin R. Selective screening for distal renal tubular acidosis in recurrent kidney stone formers: initial experience and comparison of the simultaneous furosemide and fludrocortisone test with the short ammonium chloride test.
+Nephrol Dial Transplant (2016) 31 (11) 1870-76.